 - No overages - You won't be charged extra for using up all of your data and then some, however, your speeds will be throttled to 2G once you hit your data limit.

 AT&T is no slouch in terms of international calling plans either.
-They have several options, including a discount rate plan called Passport, as well as free talk, text, and data in Canada and Mexico for Unlimited Plan subscribers.
+They have several options, including a discount rate plan called Passport, as well as free unlimited data, talk, and text in Canada and Mexico for Unlimited Plan subscribers.

 AT&T Unlimited Plan

 As far as unlimited data plans, AT&T does offer this option.
-The catch is that you must have either DirecTV or U-Verse television service in order to subscribe to unlimited cell phone service.
-The cost is $100 per month, plus $40 for each of the next two additional smartphones.
-The fourth smartphone gets free access.
+This option was initially only available to DIRECTV or U-Verse television subscribers, however, AT&T now offers their unlimited cell phone plan to everyone.
+The cost is $90 per month for one line, $145 for two, plus $20 for each additional line.
 This option is a bit misleading, however, as the company reserves the right to throttle data speeds once you reach 22 GB in a month.

 When it comes to comparing cell phone plans, AT&T shines in the area of available devices.
 The provider boasts the largest selection of flagship devices of any carrier.
 Whether you want the latest in the iPhone, Galaxy, or LG smartphone series, they've got you covered.